-For the level densities, \\ The correlation functions $g(t_1-t_2)$ are long range and Eq.\,$(\ref{replaceingDirac})$ is applicable in the first one but is not in the second one. $C(\text T)$ are proportional to T and the correction is proportional to $({\log \text T})/{\text T}$ in the former one and the proportional constant diverges in the latter one.
-Especially in the latter case, the level density satisfies, $\rho(E_0)=0$, but the coefficient $C(\text T)/{\text T}$ diverges.
+The correlation functions $g(t_1-t_2)$ are long range Nd Eq. \eqref{eqa3} is applicable in the first case but not in the second. $C(T)$ are proportional to $T$; the correction is proportional to $(\log T)/T$ in the former case and the proportional constant diverges in the latter.
+In the latter case in particular, the level density satisfies $\rho(E_0)=0$, but the coefficient $C(T)/T$ diverges.